BMomani/Self-Service-Restaurant/README.md

-# App based on  Builder Design Pattren
+# App based on  Builder Design Pattern
-Self Service Restaurant uses Bilder Design Pattren do you Know the app starts as an assignment
+Self Service Restaurant uses Builder Design Pattern do you Know the app starts as an assignment